univec-ai/postvec/web/docs/faq.md

 There is no ANN index.
 [Indexes](/docs/guides/indexes).

-## Why did search ignore my new row's meaning and just keyword-match?
+## Why can a new row produce only a lexical match?

 Either the vector is not filled yet, or query embedding failed and `search_degrade_to_fts` kicked in.

-## Can I keep my existing `embedding vector(768)` column?
+## Can an existing `embedding vector(768)` column be retained?

 Yes. [`adopt()`](/docs/guides/adopt). postvec will not drop it later.

-## Can I change the chunk size later?
+## Can chunk size be changed later?

 Not live. `disable` (optionally `drop_destination`), then `enable` again.

-## Does `model upgrade` rewrite my column?
+## Does `model upgrade` rewrite stored vector columns?

 No. Only [`migrate()`](/docs/guides/migrate) or a re-embed does that.

 ## Is the extension AGPL?

-No. PostgreSQL License, for the extension, the CLI, and their packages.
+No. The extension, CLI, and packages use the PostgreSQL License.

-## Will `apt remove` drop my data?
+## Does `apt remove` drop database data?

-No. Packages never run `DROP EXTENSION` or delete user data.
-You still need [uninstall](/docs/install/uninstall) to take the worker off a database.
+No. Packages do not run `DROP EXTENSION` or delete user data.
+The [uninstall procedure](/docs/install/uninstall) removes the worker from a database.

-## Can I run two PostgreSQL majors on one host?
+## Can two PostgreSQL majors run on one host?

 Yes.
 The CLI is a separate package so `postgresql-16-postvec` and `postgresql-18-postvec` can coexist.
 Select with `--cluster`.